daq-tools/kotori/doc/source/applications/hiveeyes.rst

 bee hive monitoring voluntarily operated by the beekeeper community.

 Together with Mosquitto_, InfluxDB_, Grafana_, mqttwarn_ and BERadio_,
-Kotori runs the `Hiveeyes platform`_ ``swarm.hiveeyes.org`` as a data collection hub for a Berlin-based beekeeper collective.
+Kotori powers the :ref:`Hiveeyes system <hiveeyes:hiveeyes-system>`
-For documentation and pictures, have a look at :ref:`hiveeyes:hiveeyes`.
+on ``swarm.hiveeyes.org`` as a data collection hub for a Berlin-based beekeeper collective.

 Feel welcome to join them, just drop an email at "hiveeyes-devs ät ideensyndikat.org".
 They are friendly, we know them.